Essential Tips To Bring Your Skincare Into Spring

 Make sure you nourish the skin adequately

-During warmer weather, heavy cleansers and moisturizers can clog the pores and prevent us from achieving the warm weather glow we're looking for.
-Consultant dermatologist Dr. Rinky Kapoor told The Indian Express that we should " ... ditch the heavy emollients and switch to summer-friendly care products that will soothe, protect, and nourish your skin."
-You can opt for a light foaming cleanser, or a light cooling moisturizer instead of a heavyweight alternative.
+In warmer weather, heavy cleansers and moisturizers can clog the pores and prevent us from achieving the warm weather glow we're looking for.
+On this, consultant dermatologist Dr. Rinky Kapoor told The Indian Express that we should " ... ditch the heavy emollients and switch to summer-friendly care products that will soothe, protect, and nourish your skin."
+You can opt for a light foaming cleanser or a light cooling moisturizer instead of a heavyweight alternative.
 You can even use cucumbers.
-2012 research in Fitoterapia shows that applying cucumbers to the eyes has a cooling effect on the skin, helps to get rid of dirt, and helps soothe pain from sunburn.
+In fact, 2012 research in Fitoterapia shows that applying cucumbers to the eyes has a cooling effect on the skin, helps to get rid of dirt, and helps soothe pain from sunburn.

 Advertisement

 Be sure not to skip moisturizing altogether, though.
 According to the study in Functional Plant Science and Biotechnology, poorly moisturized or dehydrated skin leads to "fractures" in the skin's "cellular barrier" causing it to become "tight and stretched."
 On the other hand, you also don't want to over-moisturize, as this can lead to your skin producing less moisture on its own.
-And while you're going for a lighter cleanser, it's a good idea to avoid heavy makeup that can be harder to remove and contributes to dirt and oil in the skin.
+And while you're going for a lighter cleanser, you should avoid heavy makeup that can be harder to remove and contributes to dirt and oil in the skin.

 Make sure your SPF is high enough

-While you may not bother with sunscreen all year long (although it's recommended), it's definitely not something you want to pooh-pooh during the warmer months when your skin will likely be exposed to the sun rays for longer periods.
-The increased sun exposure damages skin cells, accelerates aging, and can lead to skin cancer due to ultraviolet radiation (via Functional Plant Science and Biotechnology).
+While you may not bother with sunscreen all year long (although it's recommended), it's definitely not something you want to pooh-pooh during the warmer months when your skin will likely be exposed to the sun's rays for longer periods.
+The increased sun exposure damages skin cells, accelerates aging, and can lead to skin cancer due to ultraviolet radiation.

 Advertisement

 It's important to use sunscreen on all areas exposed to the sun, including your face.
 Unfortunately, relying on makeup with SPF may not cut it.
-According to an article written by Dr. Anna Lien-Lun Chien, M.D. in Johns Hopkins Medicine, makeup with SPF is not enough to protect your face from sun exposure.
-She recommends a sunscreen with SPF 60 or higher if you are going to be outside.
+According to an article written by Dr. Anna Lien-Lun Chien in Johns Hopkins Medicine, makeup with SPF is not enough to protect your face from sun exposure.
+She recommends using sunscreen with SPF 60 or higher if you're going to be outside.

-If you are using medication for acne-prone skin, sunscreen can offset the side effects of acne medications.
-Board-certified dermatologist Dr. Joshua Zeichner told NBC that "many acne medications make your skin sensitive to sunburn" and sunscreen offers the necessary protection.
+If you're using medication for acne-prone skin, sunscreen can offset the side effects of acne medications.
+On this, board-certified dermatologist Dr. Joshua Zeichner told NBC that "many acne medications make your skin sensitive to sunburn," and sunscreen offers the necessary protection.
 Oil and fragrance-free sunscreens are also recommended for acne-prone skin.

 Advertisement